The Interplay of Spectral Efficiency, User Density, and Energy in Grant-based Access Protocols: System Model

 \section{System Model}

-We consider a wireless random access communication model where a collection of users transmits over shared radio resources to a common receiver.
+We consider a wireless \MA communication model where a collection of users transmits over shared radio resources to a common receiver.
 The goal of each user is to transmit its payload of fixed size ($L$ bits) within a latency constraint (blocklength $n$).
 A user is granted $T$ retransmission attempts, i.e., time slots, to communicate its payload.
-The users use non-orthogonal signatures to transmit their payloads, as shown in Fig. \ref{fig:frame}-(a).
+The users use non-orthogonal signatures to transmit their payloads, as shown in Figure \ref{fig:frame}-(a).
 The signatures are kept identical at each attempt.

-{\bf Frame structure.} Each frame has a total bandwidth of $\omega$ Hertz (Hz) and the time of duration $\tau$ second (sec), which is partitioned into $B$ frequency bins of equal width, and $T$ time slots, i.e., transmit opportunities, of equal duration.
-We refer to a given frequency bin and time slot as a time-frequency slot (TFS).
-For the proposed frame structure, the number of resources or real degrees of freedom (rdof) in a frame is $N=\omega \tau$.
-The total number of rdof $N$ is evenly split into $T$ retransmissions.
-The time-frequency resources in a frame are shared by a collection of users in a non-orthogonal manner.
-Each user attempts to transmit its payload of fixed size $L$ bits over shared resources.
-Note that given $\omega$, $\tau$, $m$, and $T$, the number of symbols in a TFS is $\omega \tau/(B T)$.
+\paragraph{Frame structure} A frame has a total bandwidth of $\omega$ Hz and the time of duration $\tau$ sec, and is partitioned into $B$ frequency bins of equal width, and $T$ time slots, i.e., transmit opportunities, of equal duration.
+We refer to a given time slot and frequency bin as a TFS.
+For the proposed frame structure, the total number of resources or real degrees of freedom (rdof) in a frame is $N=\omega \tau$, which is evenly split into $T$ retransmissions.
+The TFSs in a frame are shared by a collection of users in a non-orthogonal manner.
+While in OMA-based approaches, the rdof is split orthogonally among the users, in NOMA-based transmissions, the TFSs in a frame are shared by a collection of users in a non-orthogonal manner.
+Each user attempts to transmit its payload of fixed-size $L$ bits over shared resources.
+Given $\omega$, $\tau$, $m$, and $T$, the number of symbols in a TFS is $\omega \tau/(B T)$.
 Under the orthogonal division of the resources, the coding rate is $LBT/(\omega \tau)$ bits per transmitted symbol.

-{\bf User (source) model.} Given $T$ (re)transmission attempts, the total blocklength $n$ per user is split uniformly across $T$ attempts to accommodate the retransmission of a packet.
+\paragraph{User (source) model} Given $T$ (re)transmission attempts, the total blocklength $n$ per-user is split uniformly across $T$ attempts to accommodate the retransmission of a packet.
 Hence, the blocklength per transmission at each time slot is $m=n/T$.
-Let $J_t$ be the number of users at slot $t\in\{1,\dots, T\}$, $\mathcal{J}_t$ be the set of users at slot $t$ such that $J=\sum_{t=1}^T J_t$, and $\mathcal{J}$ be the set of all users in the frame.
+Let $J_t$ and $\mathcal{J}_t$ be the number and set of users at slot $t\in\mathcal{T}$, respectively, such that $J=\sum_{t=1}^T J_t$, and $\mathcal{J}$ be the set of all users in the frame.